 There is no simple silence anymore, only perpetual noise of thought, worry, and conflict between what was and what is and what’s coming.
 It’s a never-ending battle between memories and reality.
 Imagine being encased in a huge sheet of bubble wrap and to try to work your way out is to pop the bubbles – It’s noisy as hell yet even popping the bubbles doesn’t set you free.
-The noise from bubbles is the noise of your disability, the physical battles, your sadness, fear, anxiety, uncertainty, depression, grief, anger and more, wrapped tightly all around you, constantly in your face, and in relentless your head.
+The noise from bubbles is the noise of your disability, the physical battles, your sadness, fear, anxiety, uncertainty, depression, grief, anger and more, wrapped tightly all around you, constantly in your face, and relentless in your head.

-Sometimes the noise shows up still, but now, I know how to silence it, how to put it in its proper silent space.
-My silence of disability arrived when I realized that all along, I had been the conductor of the noise… the discovery of the silence arrived through the Brainport… For years I had gathered together my symphony of nonsensical music performed by out of tune instruments of thought, I had written the noise.
+Sometimes the noise shows up still, but now, I know how to silence it, how to put it in its proper space.
+My silence of disability arrived when I realized that all along, I had been the conductor of the noise.
+For years I had gathered together my symphony of nonsensical music performed by out of tune instruments of thought, I had written the noise.
 I conducted it.
 All quite by accident you know – how was I to know that the noise was initiated by my very own self?
 I thought it was contributed by everything and everyone else, not me!
 But it was not knowing how to introduce myself to my disability and when I think about it, I only wanted to run away from it.
 But it stuck with me, working really hard to become friends.
 But I wanted nothing of the sort – so, I put up a wall of noise thinking I could block it, and make believe it wasn’t there.
 When in reality, the noise only made the introduction of acceptance impossible.
 I was stuck in the noise listening only to what was wrong when there was so very much beautifully right.